seanhig/spa-stack/README.md

 #### Initial API Creation

 This is covered in the respective project READMEs.
 C# and SpringBoot templates came from VSCode (C# and RedHat Java extensions respectively), ExpressJS used the express generator, but to support TypeScript and modern ESM the template was heavily modified, and now it _is_ the template.

-[ts-node](https://typestrong.org/ts-node/) made TypeScript with ExpressJS painless, but I still prefer the pure js version.
+Of course all this was supplanted by `Bun`, which seems to be the way forward.

 ### Editorial
 After a few years of not doing web development (mostly cloud architecture), I wanted to refresh on my favorite full stack platforms.
 This was largely an excuse to do that and build out some useful scaffolds, and it was a great chance to compare.